mjborelli/ECO395M_HW2/Do/Homework_2.md

 The next step we took was to control for patient factors to see if any radiologists are more conservative than others, holding all else fixed.
-The following is the results from a logit regression model with controls for age, family history of breast biopsy, breat cancer symptoms, menopause status, breast density classification, and whether the patient has had a previous mammogram.
+The following is the results from a logit regression model with controls for breat cancer symptoms and breast density classification.
+All other controls in the data set given had no statistically significant effect on the probability of a recall.

     ##
     ## ====================================================